-Careful estimates should be made of the need for cash.
+Careful estimates should be made of the need for cash (in the currency of the country to be visited).
 Employees should have sufficient funds available in appropriate form to provide for all anticipated needs plus an emergency fund.

 Serious or Fatal Injury - Emergency Procedures